semantisch/crawley/README.md

 ## 3. Following links

 To request HTML from and validate links appearing in the HTML of initial results, use the following command.
-(TODO explanation how works)

 ```bash
 python3 crawley-lite.py --links